hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * @razetime `to logic! find ...` can be shortened to `to on find...` (or any one of `true false on off yes no` instead `no`)

 [15:51:56](#uxTomDQZAYMihNwXpD8uz7TzlxrsZz46piRo-E9S5e0) <hiiamboris (NOT THIS ONE)>:
-For golfing it'll do fine Ì†ΩÌ∏â
+For golfing it'll do fine üòâ

 [15:52:10](#R730dHa2GkT5p7XrGIEYmONMOlB4AJDGStz78rLmM4s) <greggirwin (Gregg Irwin)>:
 Here's what I posted about it: